Mount Adamello: World War I

 During World War I the front between Austrian and Italian troops ran through the Adamello massif and both sides manned position on the summits all year round.

 Climbing routes

 To climb the summit of Adamello's main peak, there is not really a single Normal route (Via Normale in Italian).
 It is a short climb from the Pian di Neve to the summit, but the route to reach and cross the Pian di Neve depends on the valley chosen as the starting point.

 The first climbers started from the Val Genova and went up the Mandrone glacier.
-This is still one of the most travelled ways to the top from the Trentino side, and apart from the need to use glacier equipment and pay attention to the objective pitfalls that ice implies, it is a long and arduous walk, technically elementary.
+This is still one of the most frequently used routes to the summit from the Trentino side.
+It requires glacier travel equipment because of the risk of crevasses, but is otherwise a long walk that is technically easy.